CodyBontecou/blog/src/mocking-api-with-msw-and-typescript.md

 ### setupTests file

-If setting your application up **without** Create React App, you'll need to set up your jest tests to listen, reset, and close the MSW server.
+You'll need to set up your jest tests to listen, reset, and close the MSW server.

-This will look like:
+If you use Create React App, you may already have a file named `src/setupTests.js`.

+Otherwise, you'll need to create a setup file yourself.

+Then, add in the following code:

 ```ts
 // src/setupTests.js